 Park over property for NZ Motor Caravan Association members.

-You will find Gate 1, Kiwi North only 6.2 kms from the Town Basin in Whangārei or just 4kms to the west of the Maunu Rd and SH 1 intersection.
+You will find Gate 1, Kiwi North only 6.2 kms from the Town Basin in Whangārei.
+Or it is just 4kms to the west of the Maunu Rd and SH 1 intersection.
 The Citylink Bus, route 6, travels regularly between the Rose Street bus depot and Kiwi North.

 Kiwi North Hours